Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Discussion and Conclusion

 Our primary conclusion is that hot Saturns can undergo runaway mass loss caused by positive feedback between the adiabatic expansion of the radius and the mass loss (Fig.~\ref{fig:exampleTracks}).
 In many cases, this leads to Roche lobe overflow, though this is not necessary to remove the planets' envelope.
 Over a range of stellar masses, planet bulk metallicity, and the XUV mass loss efficiency, we find that this process can robustly sculpt the low density boundary at $\sim0.1\gcc$ (Figs.~\ref{fig:massLossAge} and \ref{fig:parameterStudy}).

 In radius-period space, the radii for our initial distribution already show a relative paucity of planets at $\sim$0.3--1.0$R_J$ inside $\sim$3 days, similar to what is observed.
 This initial radius-period paucity arises from a sudden rise in radius over a small dynamic range in mass at high incident flux (see the model mass-radius relation curves in the bottom panel of Figure \ref{fig:overview}).
 Subsequent XUV-driven mass-loss quickly removes planets from the sub-Jovian desert in mass-period space, though somewhat too many planets appear to remain in the desert compared to the observations (Fig.~\ref{fig:randomTracks}).
 To completely clear out the desert, we may need to more carefully account for Roche lobe overflow and tidal processes \citep[e.g.][]{Valsecchi2015} in our models, but perhaps more important is the relatively simple choice of input distribution, especially on planet mass and period.
 For example, \citet{Hallatt2022} were able to reproduce the desert (in terms of the decline in sub-Saturn occurrence rate at short periods) through XUV-driven mass-loss and a careful consideration of the initial core mass function and gas accretion theory.
+It also remains possible that some of the short period giants arrived there via high-eccentricity migration which contribute to shaping the upper edge of the desert in the mass-period space \citep{Matsakos2016,OwenLai2018}.

 Planets that lose their envelopes collect around $\sim$0.2 to $\sim$0.3 $R_J$ based on their initial core mass, which we imposed in Section \ref{sec:methods}.
 This assumption does not change the triggering of runaway mass-loss, but it does impact the final state.
 This suggests that if we are able to identify probable stripped cores, they would be a unique window into the deep interiors of giant planets.
 A few such candidates have already been proposed \citep{Petigura2017,Jenkins2020,Armstrong2020}, and a targeted study would likely identify more.